KevinMLanderos/NetBio/README.md

 ![png](img/merge_gc.png)

 ## Bonus 1
-We decided to make subgraphs from thee merged graph, but this time focusing on an specific drug and we analyzed its neighbors to make a functional analysis (not shown).
+We decided to make subgraphs from thee merged graph, but this time focusing on an specific drug and we analyzed its neighbors to make a functional analysis.
 For further reading check this file: Farmacos.ipynb
-Enrichment Analisys: gprofChallenge.html
+Enrichment interactive Plot: gprofChallenge.html

 ### Dexamethasone
 ```python